tskit-dev/msprime/README.txt

 =======

 Msprime is a reimplementation of Hudson's classical ms program for modern datasets.
-The Python API and storage format are currently under development and are not fully documented, but the command line interface ``mspms`` is reliable and ready for use.
+The Python API and storage format are currently alpha quality and not fully documented, but the command line interface ``mspms`` is reliable and ready for use.
 This program provides a fully ``ms`` compatible interface, and can be used as a drop-in replacement in existing workflows.